Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 	- A school computer was used but the main font was not installed into the computer.
 	- Icons were gathered and edited instead of working on the pamphlet to ensure time is spent well.
 	- Not much progress for the pamphlet occured so continuation will begin at home.
+#### Infographic
+- Colour scheme for infographic changed due to suggestions
+	- Time spent on looking for good colours that can somehow match the pamphlet a bit.
 #### Website
 - Work was manually merged onto the main branch due to issues with automated pull requests.
 - Futher work on index.html took place.